 Yet, regardless of how tall you stand, wearing the wrong tie length tends to be one of the most common style mistakes a man can make.

 Strictly speaking, one should touch the top of your belt (or pants) and just overlap slightly.
-Specifically speaking, one with a pointed or diamond end should go right to the middle of your waistband or belt, whatever your natural posture is when standing.
-One with a straight end – an older style that’s been coming back – should just graze your waistband.
+Specifically speaking, one with a pointed or diamond end should go right to the middle of your waistband or belt buckle, whatever your natural posture is when standing.
+One with a straight end – an older style that’s been coming back – should just graze your trouser waistband.

 Your tie becomes too short when you can see some shirt fabric between its end and your waistband; historically, this look was appropriate, but during the 20th century, a longer length became the norm.